-Neurofibromatosis (NF) is a set of complex genetic conditions that can affect nearly every organ system in the body.
-NF causes tumors to grow on nerves throughout the body and in the brain.
-Other problems can include learning issues and bone deformities.
+Neurofibromatosis is a set of complex genetic conditions that can affect nearly every part of the body: It causes tumors to grow on nerves throughout the body and in the brain.

 National Referral Center